-Kiwis for Kiwi are dedicated to the conservation of these birds and are working in all industries to come together and help get these wonderful birds off the endangered list.
-There are 5 kiwi sanctuaries in New Zealand, managed since 2000 by the Department Of Conservation.
+Kiwis for Kiwi are dedicated to the conservation of these birds and to help get them off the endangered list.
+There are 5 Kiwi sanctuaries in New Zealand, managed by the Department Of Conservation.
 These sanctuaries are needed as the Kiwi bird’s habitat is shrinking!
-The overall rate of decline for unmanaged kiwi populations is estimated to be 3% per year for brown kiwi, and 2% for great spotted kiwi and tokoeka.
+The overall rate of decline for unmanaged Kiwi populations is estimated to be 3% per year for Brown Kiwi, and 2% for Great Spotted Kiwi and Tokoeka.

-Fortunately, we are living in a world now where technology is at our disposal and advancements in this area is a good thing when it comes to conservation.
-Researchers are looking into cost effective ways to control predatory threats to the Kiwi, as without this the Kiwi is set to disappear in as little as 75 years, just an average human lifetime.
+Fortunately, we are living in a world where technology is at our disposal and advancements in this area are a good thing when it comes to conservation.
+Researchers are looking into cost effective ways to control predatory threats to the Kiwi as without this the Kiwi is set to disappear in as little as 75 years.

 The sanctuaries are linked below for more information: